Most people have some form of long term debt and it matters when buying a home.

 There are homes out there that you think you can probably afford and some that you just know you definitely can’t.
 But where exactly is the line that separates them?

 You’ve decided you want to buy a home.
 Maybe your family is growing, you got a big raise, or you just want more space.
 Once you have decided you want to buy, you probably ask, “Where do I start?” or, “How does a real estate transaction work?”.
-You are not alone.
-The majority of home buyers really have no idea how the process works.
+You're not alone—the majority of home buyers really have no idea how the process works.
 It’s not something you do more than a few times usually in your life.

 Meet the Slingluff Family